google-deepmind/mujoco/doc/XMLreference.rst

 .. _equality-tendon-polycoef:

 :at:`polycoef`: :at-val:`real(5), "0 1 0 0 0"`
-   Same as in the equality/ :ref:`joint <equality-joint>` element above, but applied to tendon lengths instead of joint positions.
+   Same as in the :ref:`equality/joint <equality-joint>` element above, but applied to tendon lengths instead of joint positions.